ying-teaching/python-book/notes/Ch05-functions/module.md

 ### 6.3 `statistics` Module

-Follwing are some commonly used functions in `statistics` module.
-Check the [`statistics` docuemnt](https://docs.python.org/3/library/statistics.html) for more functions.
+Following are some commonly used functions in `statistics` module.
+Check the [`statistics` document](https://docs.python.org/3/library/statistics.html) for more functions.
 The `data` parameter in the following examples is a sequence of data such as a list or a range.

 - `statistics.mean(data)`: the mean of data.
 - `statistics.median(data)`: the median (middle value) of data.